miklosme/papers/src/app/home.md

+# Daily Digest (September 24, 2024)

+Buckle up, AI enthusiasts!
+We've got a smorgasbord of cutting-edge research to dive into today.
+Let's start with a game-changer for online planning algorithms.
+Researchers have cracked the code on [valuing information in delayed action planning](https://papers.miklos.dev/2409.13754), introducing entropy into the decision-making process.
+This could revolutionize how LLM-based agents strategically acquire information in complex environments.

+Speaking of revolutionary, imagine your smartphone becoming a diagnostic tool for muscle disorders!
+A new [gait analysis system](https://papers.miklos.dev/2409.14561) uses agent-based modeling to simulate muscle groups and neural networks to detect abnormalities.
+This approach could inspire similar architectures in LLM-based systems for improved reliability and interpretability.

+Now, let's talk fairness in resource allocation.
+A new algorithm called [Bounded Overspending (BOS)](https://papers.miklos.dev/2409.15005) is shaking up the world of participatory budgeting.
+While not directly about LLMs, this method offers valuable insights for fairly distributing resources among multiple agents with conflicting goals – a crucial challenge in multi-agent systems.

+Shifting gears to energy management, researchers have developed a [clever strategy for distributing power loads](https://papers.miklos.dev/2409.14293) in smart grids with mobile devices like EVs.
+This decentralized approach mirrors the challenges of managing resources in complex LLM-powered applications and adapting to dynamic environments.

+For the transportation nerds out there, we've got two exciting developments in autonomous driving.
+First, a [new Monte Carlo Tree Search algorithm](https://papers.miklos.dev/2409.13783) is revolutionizing multi-vehicle cooperative driving.
+Then, [SPformer](https://papers.miklos.dev/2409.15105), a transformer-based architecture, is taking connected automated vehicle (CAV) decision-making to the next level.

+In the realm of human-AI collaboration, researchers are exploring how [AI assistants can help pilots maintain balance](https://papers.miklos.dev/2409.14565) in disorienting conditions.
+Interestingly, they found that human-like strategies were preferred, even if suboptimal – a crucial insight for designing trustworthy LLM-based assistants.

+Finally, we've got some groundbreaking work on [multi-agent LLM collaboration](https://papers.miklos.dev/2409.13753).
+Researchers are investigating whether multiple smaller LLMs working together can outperform individual models, mimicking human teamwork.
+While challenges remain, this approach shows promise for solving complex problems in simulated environments.

+That's all for today's AI digest.
+Remember, the future of AI is collaborative, adaptive, and increasingly human-like.
+Stay curious, and keep pushing those boundaries!

 # Daily Digest (September 23, 2024)

 Hold onto your neural networks, AI enthusiasts!
 We've got a triple threat of cutting-edge research that's about to revolutionize how AI agents work together in complex, real-world scenarios.